 The basis in summary is the higher of the same month’s earnings from the previous year or the average monthly earnings from the 2019-20 tax year. (updated 31/03/20)

-Directors – can be furloughed but only statutory duties can be carried out – no services or revenue-generating work (this only applies to the PAYE salary, not dividends at present)
+Directors – can be furloughed but only statutory duties can be carried out – no services or revenue-generating work (this only applies to the PAYE salary, not dividends)

 Statutory sick pay (SSP)

 Previously, SSP was payable to employees after the 3 day waiting period, and any SSP paid by an employer was not recoverable.